Thursday, September 8, 2016

 No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016

-The director did not create a full bio on the Ex-Con for Chaparro to deliver a credible, strict teacher and for his students to fear him.
+The director should have created a complete bio on the Ex-Con for Chaparro to deliver a credible, strict teacher and for his students to fear him.

 Omar Chaparro, Martha Higadera, No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyright 2016

-Martha Higadera (“Street Kings,” “Mariachi Gringo,” “McFarland, USA”) does an excellent job as the sweetest teacher everybody dreams with.
+Martha Higadera (“Street Kings,” “Mariachi Gringo,” “McFarland, USA”) does an excellent job as the sweetest teacher everybody dreams of.

-Higadera plays a low-key nerdy teacher; her evolution is more believable and approachable that his male counterpart.
+Higadera plays a low-key nerdy teacher; her evolution is more believable and approachable than his male counterpart.

 No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016

-In the film's plotting, location is the key.
-The importance of the school’s newly build gym is not given until the very end.
-Yes, we know there is the stolen money hidden is under, but the tension is not quite there.
+In the film’s plotting, location is the key.
+The importance of the school’s newly built gym is not given until the very end.
+Yes, we know the hidden stolen money is under, but the tension is not quite there.

-The Ex-Con is excavating a tunnel under to reach out for the money, yet nothing substantial is happening during the entire movie inside the gym.
+The Ex-Con is excavating a tunnel to reach out for the money, yet nothing substantial happens during the movie inside the gym.

 The excessive use of profanity, mannerisms, and graffiti on the blackboard can be offensive to some viewers.